 Besides managing window stresses brought on by changes in temperature and air pressure, spacers that hold multiple-window panes together, also play a very important role in keeping temperatures from transferring from one window pane to another.

 How to effectively minimize the transfer of temperatures from one window pane to another through the use of a variety of different window spacers is often debated between window manufacturers.
-Choosing the wrong spacer can reduce the energy-efficiency of a double-pane window and keep you from maximizing their benefits.
+Choosing the wrong spacer can reduce the energy efficiency of a double-pane window and keep you from maximizing its benefits.

 Metal spacers are typically made from aluminium, stainless steel or other metal alloys.
 Because these materials are rigid, metal spacers can be more prone to sealant failure leading to gas loss, and condensation between the panes.
 Metal spacers are the strongest spacers and sit tight between the panes of glass, giving the window a crisp, clean look with uninterrupted sightlines.

-Metal spacers that combine with a secure foam top provide stability, flexibility and typically out-perform metal spacers by proving a superior reduction in heat transfer and condensation.
+Metal spacers that combine with a secure foam top provide stability, and flexibility and typically outperform metal spacers by proving a superior reduction in heat transfer and condensation.